shirleymiao/sha-red-/README.md

 sha-red-
 ========

-An app that places (red) related filters over images for Instagram and other social media sharing.
-Created for the (red) hackathon at Square College Code Camp III.
+An app that places (RED) related filters over images for Instagram and other social media sharing.
+Created for the (RED) hackathon at Square College Code Camp III.